Timka654/BinarySerializer_v5/README.md

 # BinarySerializer_v5

-New do not optimized on current time, version binary structure builder based on .IL NET (GrEmit)
+New do not optimized on current time, version binary structure builder based on .IL NET (GrEmit) and NET Core 2.0

 ### On now support
 ###### Basic C types (int, float, etc...)